mist-cloud-eu/mist-cloud-eu.github.io/README.md

 # Configure the API

-By default everything in mist-cloud is protected, and inaccessible to the outside.
+By default, everything in mist-cloud is protected, and inaccessible to the outside.
 So in order to allow part 1 from above:

 > 1. A client posts either a `hello` or `hola` event containing a name in JSON format as its _payload_.

 We first have to _expose_ the `hello` and `hola` events.

-We do this by registering them in the event catalogie.
+We do this by registering them in the event catalogue.
 That is, in the `api.json` file in the `event-catalogue` folder of an organization.

 ```json
 {